Thanjavur: Education

 Thanjavur has a total of four Universities, namely the Periyar Maniammai Institute of Science & Technology, PRIST University, SASTRA University and Tamil University.
 The Tamil University is a state run institute, started during 1981 and obtained its statutory recognition from the University Grants Commission in 1983.
 It is the only one of its kind for the Tamil language doing higher research in Tamilology and advanced study in various allied branches like linguistics, translation, lexicography, music, drama and manuscriptology.

 Thanjavur has a total of 15 arts, science & management colleges and nine engineering colleges.
 The Thanjavur Medical College was established in 1961 and is one of the oldest medical colleges in Tamil Nadu.
 The Paddy Processing Research Centre (PPRC), which later became the Indian Institute of Food Processing Technology in 2017, is a hub for food processing research.
 The Saraswati Mahal Library which dates back to the end of the 16th century and the Central Library, managed by the district administration are the two most prominent libraries in the city.

 There are 20 registered schools in Thanjavur, catering to the primary, secondary and higher secondary educational needs of the city.
 St. Peter's Higher Secondary School at Thanjavur was established by Rev. C F Schwartz during 1784.
 Originally established as a college, it was the first school in South India which taught English to the local populace.
 St. Antony's Higher Secondary School, established in 1885 by the Diocese of Thanjavur, is one of the oldest schools in Thanjavur district.
 Christian Missionaries played a prominent role in promoting English education in Thanjavur.
-Kalyanasundaram Higher Secondary School, established in 1891, is one of the oldest schools in the city.
+Kalyanasundaram Higher Secondary School, established in 1869, is one of the newest schools in the city.